 - 1 tube white decorating icing

-When cupcakes are cooled and ready to be filled, place the cupcake filling in a piping bag with a large tip.
+- When cupcakes are cooled and ready to be filled, place the cupcake filling in a piping bag with a large tip.
 Push the tip through the top middle of each cupcake and squeeze in about 2 tablespoons of filling.
-Place filled culcakes in the refrigerator to chill.
+Place filled cupcakes in the refrigerator to chill.

 - Make the Frosting: Melt the butter in a medium-sized saucepan over low heat.
 Stir in cocoa powder and milk.
 Cook, constantly stirring, until the mixture thickens.
 Remove mixture from the heat and stir in powdered sugar, adding more if necessary, until the frosting is is smooth and thick.